victordomingos/optimize-images/README.md

 A little command-line interface (CLI) utility written in pure Python to help you reduce the file size of images.

-You must explicitly pass it a path to the source image file or to the directory containing the image files to be processed.
-By default, it will go through all of its subdirectories and try to optimize the images found.
-You may however choose to process the specified directory only, without recursion.

-Please note that the operation is done DESTRUCTIVELY, by replacing the original files with the processed ones.
-You definitely should duplicate the source file or folder before using this utility, in order to be able to recover any eventual damaged files or any resulting images that don't have the desired quality.

 This application is intended to be pure Python, with no special dependencies besides Pillow, therefore ensuring compatibility with a wide range of systems, including iPhones and iPads running Pythonista 3.
 If you don't have the need